rcheung03/League-of-Legends/README.md

-#League-of-Legends-First-Objective-Statistical-Analysis
+#League-of-Legends-First-Objective-Win-Rate-Impact-Statistical-Analysis
-Project for DSC80 course at UCSD analyzing the popular MOBA League of Legends
+#Project for DSC80 course at UCSD analyzing the popular MOBA League of Legends